 Trying to Hide the Pain

 What I remember most about watching videos on Clay Hunt is him saying, "The Marines are at war.
 Americans are at the mall."
 He felt like he was alienated from all of society.
-It is within my opinion, that he felt guilt, like it was his fault certain things happened and he could not live with it.
-It is estimated he had moral injury.
+It is my opinion that he felt guilt like it was his fault certain things happened and he could not live with it.
+It is thought that he had moral injury.
 As a civilian, I think that infantry would be hit very hard with moral injury.
 However, there are medics who have it, too.
 Billie Grimes Watson, a Navy Medic who served in Iraq in 2003 and 2004 would run through the fire intermixed with smoke from improvised explosive devices to try to save lives.
-She knew the soldiers who were maimed and would only get a few hours rest in between missions.
+She knew the soldiers who were maimed and would only get a few hours of rest in between missions.
 She was only 26 years old.
-Even, a decade later she is still trying to cope with what she saw in war.
+Even, a decade later she is still trying to cope with what she saw in the war.
 She said, " I avoid talking about it, try to keep it down.
 But, inside I'm trying to do the happy face so no one knows how much I'm hurting."

-The Worse Wound
+The Worst Wound

 When soldiers go to therapy with moral injury, they think that they are to blame for everything.
 They say things like:

 - The world is dangerous.

 - I am a monster.